LoZoCz/Random-Number-Game/README.md

 ## About the Game

 This is a simple number guessing game where the player is asked to guess a number between 1 and 100.
 The player has 3 attempts to guess the correct number.
-After each guess, the game will provide feedback on whether the guess was correct, too low, or too high.
+After each guess, the game will provide feedback on whether the guess was correct.

 ## How to Play